EtherealEngine/ir-engine-docs/src/content/docs/introduction/about-this-site.md

 Our dedicated support team is here for you!

-- **Help widget:** Click the widget in the bottom-right corner of any page for quick assistance.
+- **Help widget:** Click the widget in the bottom-right corner of the iR Engine for quick assistance.
-- **Contact support:** Contact us directly through the [iR Engine support center](https://help.theinfinitereality.com/hc/en-us) for personalized support.
+- **Contact support:** Contact us directly through the <a href="https://help.theinfinitereality.com/hc/en-us" target="_blank" rel="noopener noreferrer">iR Engine Support Center</a>
+ for personalized support.

 :::tip[Ready to start?]
 Dive into our **Get started** guides and begin your journey with the iR Engine.
 We can't wait to see what you build.
 Happy developing!